Solmath/un-coded/cards.md

 Enters the battlefield with 2 bug counters.
 Bug counters can't be removed from Legacy Code.
 If you control no Developers, sacrifice it.
 *"Written before your time.
-Maintained against your will."*
+Written against your will."*

 ### Test Code
 Token Artifact — Code